Stochastic Optimal Control of HVAC system for Energy-efficient Buildings: Gradient-based Learning

-Observe \eqref{policy iteration}, we note two problems to be addressed. \emph{(i)} computing the performance gradients $\nabla_{\bm{\sigma}^k}J(\bm{\sigma}^k; S_0)$; \emph{(ii)} determining the step-size $\bm{\gamma}^k$.
-As there exists randomness, it's difficult to analytically estimate the performance gradients under expectation.
-To overcome this difficulty, we use the MC simulation technique \cite{jia2012simulation} to estimate the performance gradients $\nabla_{\bm{\sigma}}J(\bm{\sigma}^k; S_0)$ for any given policy $\bm{\sigma}$.
-The main procedures are structured in \textbf{Algorithm} \ref{GradientsEstimation}.
-We use $\Omega_t(\cdot)$ to denote the sets of states or actions and $\mathcal{I}_t(\cdot)$ indicates the set of sample path indexes.
-The algorithm consists of two main steps: \emph{i)} generate a number of sample paths by executing the policy $\bm{\sigma}$ via MC simulation; \emph{ii)} estimate the buildings blocks $\pi^{\bm{\sigma}}_t(\bm{s}_t)$, $r_t( \bm{s}_t, \bm{b}_t )$ and $V^{\bm{\sigma}}_t(\bm{s}_t, \bm{b}_t )$ of the performance gradients based on the sample paths.
-For the step-size $\bm{\gamma}^k$, it is closely related to the convergence and we have the main results in \emph{\textbf{Theorem}} 1.
+For the policy update formula \eqref{policy iteration}, we note two problems to be addressed: \emph{i)} computing the performance gradients $\nabla_{\bm{\sigma}^k}J(\bm{\sigma}^k; S_0)$, and \emph{ii)} determining the step-size $\bm{\gamma}^k$.
+As there exists randomness both for the weather and occupancy, it's impractical to analytically estimate the performance gradients under expectation.
+To overcome this difficulty, the MC method \cite{jia2012simulation} is used to simulate the system dynamics and estimate the performance gradients $\nabla_{\bm{\sigma}}J(\bm{\sigma}^k; S_0)$ for any given policy $\bm{\sigma}$.
+The main procedures are shown in \textbf{Algorithm} \ref{GradientsEstimation}.
+We use $\Omega_t(\cdot)$ to denote the sets of states or actions visited at time $t$ and $\mathcal{I}_t(\cdot)$ record the sample indices accordingly.
+The algorithm consists of two main steps: \emph{i)} generate a number of sample paths by executing the policy $\bm{\sigma}$ via MC simulations, and \emph{ii)} estimate the state distribution $\pi^{\bm{\sigma}}_t(\bm{s}_t)$, stage-cost $r_t( \bm{s}_t, \bm{b}_t )$ and performance potentials $V^{\bm{\sigma}}_t(\bm{s}_t, \bm{b}_t )$.
+The complete implementation of GB-L is shown in \textbf{Algorithm} \ref{GB-L} which comprises the two main steps: \emph{i)} estimate the performance gradients (\textbf{Step} 3), and \emph{ii)} update the policy (\textbf{Step} 4).
+We select $\lVert \nabla_{\bm{\sigma}^k} J(\bm{\sigma}^k; S_0)\rVert_2\leq \epsilon$ ($\epsilon$ is positive threshold) as the stopping criterion.
+Note that the learning process can be carried out off-line and store the obtained policy for on-line implementation.
+In such setting, we can expect efficient on-line execution as it only requires to identify the action at each stage based on the system states.
+For the step-size $\bm{\gamma}^k$, which is closely related to the method's converge, we have the main results in \emph{\textbf{Theorem}} 1.